-You need to get paid.
+You’re running a business, and that means you need tools that work hard to make your life easier.
+With ShootProof photography invoices, you can spend less time worrying about collecting payments and more time booking clients!
+After all, you need to get paid, right?!
 A ShootProof’s photography invoice template is completely customizable, contract-friendly, and easy to use – for you and your clients!
 (Photographs by SWEET SNAPPIN’ PHOTOGRAPHY)

 Getting paid by a client can be as simple as a Venmo request or a Ca$h App click.
 But if you’re building a sustainable business, you should use a photography invoice template with every client contract.
 Here’s why a photography invoice template is critical, and how a ShootProof’s photography invoice make getting paid simple.